We are proud to launch the independent evaluation of our youth employability programme - Cashback Change Cycle.

 It was a programme designed to reach those young people aged 16-24 who were not in education, training or employment.
 This included young people who face multiple barriers to their career progression, such as involvement with the criminal justice system, homelessness, alcohol and drug use, poor mental health, caring responsibilities, a care-experienced background or early social work involvement.

-After three years, Rocket Science has produced an independent evaluation report that highlights the impacts of the programme.
+After three years, Rocket Science has produced CashBack Change Cycle Evaluation 2017-20 that highlights the impacts of the programme.

 It works.
 That is why we are continuing to run the programme.